Explore

 Is the bird order Caprimulgiformes a single created kind?

-Matthew Cserhati and Jon Ahlquist
+by Matthew Cserhati and Jon Ahlquist

 Baraminology data filtering method based on entropy measurement and its application in dinosaur and cephalopod data sets